okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/find-your-domain/index.md

 ---
-title: Finding Your Okta Domain
+title: Find Your Okta Domain
 ---

-# Finding Your Okta Domain
+# Find Your Okta Domain

 If you're building an application using one of our SDKs or client libraries, you may run into the following message: